networkx/networkx/doc/release/migration_guide_from_2.x_to_3.0.rst

     >>> rng = np.random.RandomState(12345)
     >>> pos = nx.spring_layout(G, seed=rng)

-For new code or for situations where exact reproducibility are less important, ``Generator`` is recommended::
+For new code where exact stream-reproducibility is less important, ``Generator`` is recommended::

     >>>> rng = np.random.default_rng(12345)
     >>> pos = nx.spring_layout(G, seed=rng)

-.. note::  Exact reproducibility of random numbers with ``Generator`` is still possible but may require the specification of specific versions of numpy to be installed.
+.. note::  Exact reproducibility of random numbers with ``Generator`` is still possible but may require specific versions of numpy to be installed.

 NumPy structured dtypes for multi-attribute adjacency matrices
 --------------------------------------------------------------